News and Information

 URA Board Meeting

-Our next URA Board meeting is on March 28, 2024.
-You can download the packet for the meeting here.
-This meeting will be a hybrid meeting held at 300 Laporte Ave. in the CIC Room.
-You may also participate via Zoom.
-If you have any questions or concerns please contact Josh Birks at jbirks@fcgov.com.
+Our next URA Board meeting is on May 28, 2026 at 5:00 PM.
+You can download the agenda packet below.
+This meeting will be a virtual meeting held on Zoom.
+If you have any questions or concerns please contact Andy Smith at asmith@fcgov.com.

 Fort Collins Urban Renewal Authority